-If you’ve been diagnosed with gum disease, there are a variety of treatment options depending on the details of your situation and the severity of the problem.
-We always start with the least invasive options, which are non-surgical.
-However, in more serious cases, surgery may be necessary.
+If you have been diagnosed with gum disease, several treatment options are available based on the specifics of your situation and the severity of the issue.
+We begin with the least invasive options, which are non-surgical.
+However, if the problem is severe, surgery may be required.

 Surgical Treatment Options

 Suppose the tissue or bone around your teeth is too damaged to be fixed with non-surgical treatment.
 In that case, several surgical procedures are available to prevent further damage and restore a healthy smile.
 Our team will suggest the best approach for your specific condition.
 Here are some common types of periodontal surgery:

 A healthy mouth has strong gum tissue and sturdy jaw bones that firmly support the teeth.
 However, periodontal disease can harm these tissues and bones, causing gaps around the teeth called pockets.
 These pockets can accumulate bacteria, leading to more damage over time and potentially resulting in tooth loss.
 To address this issue, we perform pocket reduction procedures known as “flap surgery.”
 During this procedure, we fold back the gum tissue and remove any bacteria, plaque, or tartar that has accumulated.
 We may also remove damaged tissue if necessary.
 Once the teeth and roots are cleaned, and the pockets are reduced, healthy gum tissue is sewn back into place so that the gums can reattach to the teeth.

 If you have lost bone and tissue that supports your teeth because of severe gum disease, we can help with a regeneration procedure.
 We will then fold back your gum tissue and remove bacteria, plaque, and tartar.
 Depending on your specific condition, we may perform a bone graft to stimulate new bone growth or use a particular protein to encourage tissue growth and repair the damaged areas caused by the disease.